crowbar/crowbar-openstack/chef/cookbooks/openstack-database/README.md

 Description
 ===========

-Installs the OpenStack Database Service service **Trove** as part of the OpenStack reference deployment Chef for OpenStack.
+Installs the OpenStack Database service **Trove** as part of the OpenStack reference deployment Chef for OpenStack.
 Trove is currently installed from packages.

 https://wiki.openstack.org/wiki/Trove